ronste/xmlworkflow/Readme.md

     ```
 to use the demo docx file.

-The runConversion scripst are just a shortcut for the generalized command for accessing conatiner functions:
+The runConversionChain scripts (the alias `rcc` could also be used) are just a shortcut for the generalized command for accessing conatiner functions:
 ```bash
     podman exec <your container name> /bin/bash -c "cd /root/sspworkflow/work && runConversionChain <command>"
 ```